ifmeo-hamburg/seaocn/seaocn-cb/overview/syllabus.md

 ## Evaluation

-Unless otherwise specified, assignments (reports) are due **Wednesdays at 23:59**.
+Unless otherwise specified, assignments are due at **23:59**.
+The first assignment is anticipated to be assigned in week 6 and due in week 8 or 9.
+The second assignment is anticipated to be assigned in week 10 and due in week 12 or 13.

 1. The **two projects** form the core assessment of the course: One focusing on data handling and treating instrumental issues and the second including a further calculation of a more complicated dataset, where you will additionally assess how the measurement strategy, and/or  gridding or processing steps affect a final calculation of interest.
 You are encouraged to work on these in class and to discuss with classmates during the lab sessions.
 However the work graded will be individual.

 2. One **group assignment** to produce the core elements of a cruise proposal.

 3. Participation and in-class assignments.
-During the course, you may be asked to present work from a previous week's practical exercise.
+During the course, you will be asked to present work from a previous week's practical exercise.

 ## Grading procedures